 No, at this time we only launch balloons at locations within Wyoming.

 Landing locations that are deep in the mountains (especially during winter when the snowpack is deep), near large bodies of water, or far away from easily accessible roads can make it very difficult to retrieve the payload in a timely manner.
-Meanwhile, landing spots near large population centers can be problematic since we don’t want our falling payload to cause any hazards to people or property.
+Meanwhile, landing spots near large population centers or military bases can be problematic since we don’t want our falling payload to cause any hazards to people or property.
 Prior to launching, we always have a pretty good idea for where the payload will land, and if it looks problematic we will consider postponing the launch.

 Technically, the answer to all three of these questions is yes.
 However, we don’t launch near thunderstorms primarily because of the lightning hazard (both to the payload as well as to ourselves).
 We have not yet launched at night, although we have done one launch shortly before sunset.
 We have also done one launch shortly before sunrise.
 None of these are prohibited as long as your payload is exempt.

 A tethered launch is basically a mock launch that we occasionally do when we don’t have the time or resources to do a full launch.
 Instead of sending a balloon and payload up to ~100,000 feet, we keep them tied to the ground with a 150-foot tether line.
-This allows participants to get an idea for how our launches work without us having to worry about recovering the payload.
+This allows participants to get an idea for how our launches work without us having to recover the payload.
 These types of launches work well for things like teacher workshop sessions and balloon launch trainings.
 They can also be a decent backup option for a full launch if we end up having to cancel the full launch at the last minute due to a poor predicted landing location or unfavorable weather.

 We have had the payload land in the mountains before, requiring us to hike about 5 or 6 miles one-way to get it.
 As long as we know exactly where it lands, even if it’s many miles from a road, we will likely be able to go and retrieve it eventually.
 It might take a few weeks or months, especially if we have to wait for snow to melt, but we’ll be able to get it back.